North and South America

 In 2015, the EU Commission imposed a ban on horsemeat imports from Mexico, which also applies to Switzerland.
 In the audit report of the EU veterinary authority, our findings regarding animal cruelty were explicitly confirmed.
 In 2017, horsemeat imports from Brazil were also suspended.
 The report about the latest EU audit in Uruguay in April 2018 stated that the assembly centres of all three slaughterhouses were empty, despite the previous request of the audit team to see them in operation.
 This was criticised in the audit report, and serious questions were raised regarding animal welfare and traceability of the horses.
 Our footage from 2018 shows how the slaughterhouses prepare themselves for announced audits.
 Pregnant, injured and emaciated horses are removed from the slaughterhouse premises.
 Only a small number of healthy horses are slaughtered.
 Provisional shelters are built, and transport vehicles are roofed with a tarpaulin.

-It is now an import ban on horsemeat from Mexico and Brazil – we continue until a ban on all horsemeat from North and South America follows, as in the other countries the conditions for the horses are just as torturous.
+It is now an import ban on horsemeat from Mexico and Brazil – we continue until a ban on all horsemeat from America and Australia follows, as in the other countries the conditions for the horses are just as torturous.